gglusman/genome-fingerprints/README.md

 To install this software, simply clone this repository:
 	`git clone https://github.com/gglusman/genome-fingerprints`

+This software works best on whole-genome sequencing (WGS) data, in VCF and some other formats.
+The data type analyzed by this software is variants relative to a reference genome.
+Therefore, FASTQ, BAM, CRAM and the like are not valid input formats.

 ## Computing and comparing fingerprints

 Here are example commands on how to compute fingerprints from genomes that are represented separately, each one in its own VCF, and then how to compare the resulting fingerprints.
 Anything in **bold**, please replace with parameter values and file names that make sense for your project.